pippellia-btc/rely/README.md

 Despite its initial simplicity, achieving deep customization means dealing with (and understanding) the khatru relay structure.
 For the brave among you, here is the [khatru relay struct](https://github.com/fiatjaf/khatru/blob/master/relay.go#L54), and for the even braver, here is the almighty [HandleWebsocket method](https://github.com/fiatjaf/khatru/blob/master/handlers.go#L54).

-As a [grug brain dev](https://grugbrain.dev/) myself, I believe that complexity kills good software.
+As a [grug brain dev](https://grugbrain.dev/), I believe that complexity kills good software.
 Instead, I've built a simple architecture (see `/docs`) that doesn't introduce unnecessary abstractions:
 There is a relay, there are clients connecting to it, each with their own subscriptions.
 That's it.